Engineering Technology (ENT)

 Introductory coverage of the technology and administration of Local Area Networks.
 Various transmission mediums are covered including Ethernet, fiber optics, and wireless communication.

-Introductory study of architecture, operation, and application of microprocessors for commercial and industrial use.
-Emphasis on understanding internal architecture, segmentation, arithmetic instructions, and the role I/O ports, memory, and machine language play in putting the microprocessor to work.
-(Electrical technology).
+Study of the architecture, operation, and application of microcontrollers for commercial and industrial use.
+Emphasis is placed on understanding internal architecture, assembly and C language programming, interrupts, digital I/O interface, PWM, Timers, ADC DAC and DMA.

 2 Lec.
 1 Lab.